Baptouuuu/Sy/README.md

 ## Project state

-Sy is still in development, but some libraries are already fully functional:
+Sy is still in development, but all the libraries available in the branch `develop` are fully functional.

-- HTTP manager
-- Generator
-- Logger
-- Mediator (Pub/Sub library)
-- Configurator
-- StateRegistry
-- Registry
-- Service container

-Bare in mind that until the first release some methods of those libraries may change.
+Bare in mind that until the release 1.0 some methods of those libraries may change.

 ## Documentation

-The framework documentation is available in the folder [docs](docs/Index.md).
+Please read the framework [book](docs/book/), you should also take a look at the [components documentations](docs/Index.md).

 ## Conventions